calcmogul/controls-engineering-in-frc/README.md

 Clarify what is meant by the controller and observer being mathematical duals of each other.

+Add test of P vs PD controller for flywheel
+* Simulate flywheel with stochastic force applied to slow it down (simulates shots)
+* Try P controller, PD controller, P + FF, PD + FF, and P + FF + u_error

+Add diagram to Ramsete that shows global and vehicle coordinate frames to help explain what the pose represents.

 ### Finish incomplete topics

 Expand the implementation steps section on writing unit tests in Google Test.